digitalfondue/basicxlsx/README.md

-# basicxlx: when you only need to write simple xlsx
+# basicxslx: when you only need to write simple xlsx

 ## Why